Estimating the Personality of White-Box Language Models: Methods for Estimating and Altering Personalities

-\paragraph{Discussion:} Our first approach works well whenever the hypothesis and premise entail or contradict each other.
-However, when ZSC is prompted with unrelated premises and hypotheses, output label probabilities are low, which leads to the inability of measuring the personality traits accurately.
-The second approach also has its limitations.
-ZSC uses the NLI model's entailment and contradiction scores behind-the-screens to calculate the probability of the output label.
-We cannot conclude that a low score means the hypothesis and the premise are neutral to each other since ZSC does not use the neutral score of the NLI model.
-Our third approach overcomes these pitfalls of the first two approaches discussed above, and enables a more precise assessment of personality traits of datasets.
+\paragraph{A Comparison Between the Three ZSC-based Approaches} Our first approach works well whenever the hypothesis and premise entail or contradict each other.
+However, when the ZSC is prompted with unrelated premises and hypotheses, output label probabilities can be low, which leads to inaccurate measurements of personality traits.
+The second approach also has limitations.
+The ZSC uses the NLI model's entailment and contradiction scores behind the screens to calculate the probability of the output label.
+We cannot conclude that a low score implies that the hypothesis and the premise are neutral to each other, since the ZSC does not use the neutral score of the underlying NLI model.
+Our third approach overcomes these pitfalls of the first two approaches and is expected to provide a more precise assessment of the personality traits of datasets.